 Puerto de las Palomas is a mountain pass, at an elevation of 1.357m above the sea level, located in Andalusia, Spain.
 The road over the pass, inside the Sierra de Grazalema Natural Park, links Grazalema and Zahara de la Sierra villages.
 Access from Zahara de la Sierra is performed by a road very winding and with steep slopes.

 Ma-1131 is one of the narrowest roads of the world.
 Located on the island of Majorca, in Spain, this tortuous route should not be attempted by those who don't know how to reverse.
 It’s a very narrow high shelf road intimidating to beginners, or those not fond of heights.
 Some buses have to try twice to make some of the turns.

-Hoya de la Mora is a high mountain pass, located in Granada (Spain), in the Sierra Nevada Park, at an elevation of 2,550m above the sea level, on the A395 road.
+Hoya de la Mora is a high mountain pass, located in Granada, in the autonomous community of Andalusia (in Southern Spain) within the Sierra Nevada Park, at an elevation of 2.550m (8,366ft) above the sea level, on the A395 road.
 It's one of the highest mountain passes of Spain.

 Túnel de la Engaña is a never-completed railway tunnel with a length of 6,976 metres (22,887 ft), located through the Cantabrian Mountains, in Spain.
 The tunnel had to connect the provinces of Burgos and Santander.
 After the collapse of some parts of the structure in 1999 and 2005, the access to the tunnel is extremely dangerous nowadays.